AlexVipond/jennifervipond.github.io/_posts/2017-12-28-common-sense-leadership.md

   - medical-care
   - second-amendment
   - evidence-based-policy
+excerpt: >-
+  My name is Dr. Jennifer Hoppe Vipond, and I am running to represent Wisconsin’s fifth congressional district in the United States House of Representatives.
 ---
 My name is Dr. Jennifer Hoppe Vipond, and I am running to represent Wisconsin’s fifth congressional district in the United States House of Representatives.